General

 Completely black nose.

-Solid white extending above the toes or white anywhere else on the dog except the forechest.
+Solid white extending above the toes or white anywhere else on the dog except

 White extending on the shoulders or neck.